 Your contract will also require the expiration date for the seller’s response to your offer.
 If the seller does not respond by this date, your offer on the house will expire.
 Finally, it will highlight your concessions for buying the house, such as the seller assisting with closing costs.

-After you make an initial offer on the house, you and your real estate agent can expect the seller to make a counteroffer.
-The counteroffer continues the negotiation process and can actually disclose important information about the seller.
+After you make an initial offer on the house, you and your real estate agent can expect the seller to make a counter offer.
+The counter offer continues the negotiation process and can actually disclose important information about the seller.

 For example, if the seller refuses to come down on the home’s price, you and your real estate agent could interpret that refusal as a lack of motivation for him or her to sell the house and move.
-Alternatively, if the counteroffer is not much higher than your initial offer, you can interpret this as the seller’s eagerness to close the sale.
+Alternatively, if the counter offer is not much higher than your initial offer, you can interpret this as the seller’s eagerness to close the sale.
 You can use this information to your advantage and make another offer that both parties can agree on and move toward closing on the house.

 During this part of the negotiation process, it is important for you and your West USA Realty agent to establish a tight deadline for reaching an agreement on the price.
 A firm deadline could prevent another buyer from making an offer and buying the house from under you.

-Once the seller has agreed on your offer, it is time to move into the Inspection period of the home buying process.
+Once the seller has agreed on your offer, it is time to move into the discovery period of the home buying process.
 During this phase, you and your agent will gather all of the needed information about the home and its title.
 You can have the home inspected for damages and the title to the house researched to make sure there are no issues like owed taxes, unreleased liens, or undisclosed heirs.

-If necessary, this part of the process could lead to a renegotiation of the offer based on what kind of information is discovered about the house and its title.
+If necessary, this part of the process could lead to a renegotiation on the offer based on what kind of information is discovered about the house and its title.
 The buyer also cannot entertain any other offers to buy the house during this part of the home buying process.

 It is critical that you and your real estate agent conduct a thorough home inspection prior to closing on the house.
 You should check any work that the seller agreed to have done in response to the initial home inspection.